 Although potty training can be a challenging milestone for many children, incorporating sensory integration techniques can make the process smoother and more enjoyable.

-Occupational therapists suggest using sensory cues to help children recognize the need to use the toilet.
-For instance, children can be encouraged to listen to their body’s signals, such as the sensation of a full bladder or bowel.
+Occupational therapists suggest using sensory cues to help children recognise the need for toilet use.
+For instance, children can be encouraged to listen to their body’s signals, such as a full bladder or bowel sensation.

 Providing a stable and comfortable toilet seat can also enhance gross motor skills and help them feel secure while they go to the toilet.

-Introducing consistent routines and sensory-friendly environments can notably impact potty training success.
+Introducing consistent routines and sensory-friendly environments can impact potty training success.

-These strategies not only nurture independence but also support children in understanding their body’s needs, ultimately making the shift to using the toilet more comfortable and effective.
+These strategies nurture independence and support children in understanding their body’s needs, ultimately making the shift to using the toilet more comfortable and practical.

-When guiding children through the potty training process, utilizing effective strategies can greatly ease the shift.
-Occupational therapists (OT) recognize that potty training is a challenge, but with patience and creativity, it becomes manageable.
+Effective strategies can significantly ease the shift when guiding children through potty training.
+Occupational therapists (OT) recognise that potty training is a challenge, but with patience and creativity, it becomes manageable.

-Toileting is a complex skill involving several everyday activities, but with the right approach, children and young people can move smoothly onto the toilet.
+Toileting is a complex skill involving several everyday activities, but children and young people can move smoothly onto the toilet with the right approach.

 Here are four strategies to help individuals during this journey: